EvaSleva/Zodiac/README.md

     - Open Processing sketch.
 (Looks better in Processing 3)
     - Use mouse to touch stars.
 Connect the stars to form a constellation.
     - Click the solved constellation to play back melody.
-    - Press enter to go to next constellations.
+    - Press 'Enter' to go to next constellations.
-    - Press ’s’ to solve constellations automatically.
+    - Press 's' to solve constellations automatically.

 ### 4. REFERENCES